protdb/PowerNovo/README.md

 When launched, the program automatically downloads model weights and ALPS peptide assembler.
 Download data is located on the Figshare resource 10.6084/m9.figshare.25329586  [Models data](https://figshare.com/s/49d21966f8230445f2a4)
 If necessary, you can download them manually and put them in the working folder.

+### Output: ###
+The pipeline output results are represented by the following files:
+* Table with predicted peptides and their confidence score

 ### Note: ###
 To run the ALPS peptide assembler, Java must be installed on the machine.
 If Java is not installed, try install.
     sudo apt install default-jre